mishka-group/mishka_developer_tools/guidance/guarded-struct.md

 > When the core keys are called, the entire primary map is sent to each child.

+##### Note:

+> By default, `on` core key is called when the value of the calling field is sent; To force the field to be non-empty, you must use enforce.

 ```elixir
 defmodule TestOnValueStruct do
   use GuardedStruct